 I thought that today I would tackle reviewing one of my favourite films of all time, it may even be my favourite film of all time.
 Certainly, it is the film that I have watched the most.
 To the point where I can probably quote about three quarters of the dialogue accurately.
 That perhaps is not something to be proud of and probably puts me in some sort of anorak camp!
-What it does say though is that Star Wars: Episode IV – a New Hope is one of the most durable films of all time that has fans returning to it again and again.
+What it does say though is that Star Wars: Episode IV – A New Hope is one of the most durable films of all time that has fans returning to it again and again.

 Because I am so passionate about the film, my concern with reviewing it was that I would have very few negatives to draw upon, as I would be blinded by nostalgia and my passion for the film.
-I have therefore strived to highlight a few faults as well as praising why Star Wars works so well.
+I have therefore strived to highlight a few faults as well as praising why A New Hope works so well.
 I have come at this from a unique angle, where I am tackling the film from several different areas.
 This is to help provide focus to the review and also because so many know the film so well, I do not think a general overview would really do it justice.

-George Lucas knew what he was doing when he shaped the storyline for Star Wars, because he created a story that dealt with the absolute basic fundamentals of humanity.
+George Lucas knew what he was doing when he shaped the storyline for A New Hope, because he created a story that dealt with the absolute basic fundamentals of humanity.
 We have good vs evil as the Rebel Alliance frantically do battle across the galaxy with the evil Imperial Empire.
 This is particularly interesting when you think about scale.
-The Imperials are vast in numbers (or appear to be.)
+The Imperials are vast in numbers (or appear to be).
 The Death Star is not just a massive ship but a space station so huge it is near on impossible to imagine how long it took the Imperials to create it.
 Every time I see the Death Star I try to imagine how many rooms there are, what every person is doing on board and how many individual spaceships are sitting in docking bays.
 The Rebels however are shown to be a smaller close knit group and that is what makes the battle seem even more exciting, can the underdog topple the giant Empire?

 While the battle rages on in the background, we also have family themes surfacing, Luke and his Uncle Owen and Aunt Beru Lars are central to developing the family themes as A New Hope gets underway.
 Luke is itching to escape the humdrum of his job and escape into the bigger world and follow what his friends are doing.
 This must be something so many can identify with, be it going to university, getting a better job, being stuck living the parents and yearning for something more exciting to do with your life.
-There is much yearning in Star Wars, but there is also a nod to accepting your day to day responsibilities.
+There is much yearning in A New Hope, but there is also a nod to accepting your day to day responsibilities.

 The location choice of Tunisia was a wise one.
 The desolate landscape looks like another planet and the sweeping sand dunes make the viewer feel transported to a far off place that has never been explored.
 There is one particular scene that I adore, that is where R2D2 trundles alone through the rocky landscape, setting out to locate Ben Kenobi.
 There is something breathtakingly eerie about this scene, with the camera beautifully capturing the scale of the landscape and the viewer seeing this tiny droid engulfed and seemingly protected by it.
 I watch this scene and wonder what kind of creatures are lurking in the caves (Jawas aside) and let the imagination run wild.